 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
-The new standard establishes a right-ofuse (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
+The new standard establishes a rightof-use (ROU) model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The new standard is effective for the Company for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-On July 17, 2019, the FASB voted to propose a deferral of the effective date of the standard to fiscal years beginning after December 15, 2020.
-The Company plans to adopt this standard as of the effective date for private companies using the modified retrospective approach of all leases entered into before the effective date.
-The Company is currently evaluating the impact this ASU will have on its consolidated financial statements.
+In November 2019, the FASB most recently voted to defer the effective date of ASU 2016-02 for certain entities.
+As the Company has elected to use the extended transition period for complying with new or revised accounting standards applicable to private companies, the new standard is effective for fiscal years beginning after December 15, 2020.
+The Company plans to adopt the new standard using the modified retrospective approach of all leases entered into before the effective date.
+The Company is currently evaluating the impact this ASU will have on its financial statements.

-In August 2018, the FASB issued final guidance requiring a customer in a cloud computing arrangement that is a service contract to follow the internal use software guidance in (ASC 350-402) Intangibles-Goodwill and Other-Internal Use Software (Subtopic 350-40) to determine which implementation costs to capitalize as assets.
-The amendments in this ASU are effective for fiscal years beginning after December 15, 2019.
+In August 2018, the FASB issued ASU No. 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract to determine which implementation costs to capitalize as assets.
+As the Company has elected to use the extended transition period for complying with new or revised accounting standards applicable for private companies, the new standard is effective for fiscal years beginning after December 15, 2020.
 Early adoption of the amendments is permitted, including adoption in any interim period, for all entities and should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-The Company is currently reviewing its cloud computing arrangements to evaluate the impact of adoption of the final guidance but does not expect that the pending adoption of this ASU will have a material effect on its consolidated financial statements.
+The Company is currently reviewing its cloud computing arrangements to evaluate the impact of adoption of the final guidance but does not expect that the pending adoption of this ASU will have a material effect on its financial statements.